lightbend/pipelines-model-serving/README.md

 ### Air Traffic H20 Example

 The `RecordsReader` class under the `util` project is able to load files from the `CLASSPATH`, a file system (POSIX, not HDFS), and from URLs.
-There is a truncated data file from 1990, about 1MB in size, in the `data` subproject, but the default configuration in `airline-flights-model-serving-pipeline/src/main/resources/application.conf/.../application.conf` pulls down several large files from the original URL, storing them locally in the running image for the ingress object. _If this pod runs out of memory, remove some of the `*.csv.bz2` files from the list!_
+There is a truncated data file from 1990, about 1MB in size, in the `data` subproject, but the default configuration in `airline-flights-model-serving-pipeline/src/main/resources/reference.conf/` has entries to pull down many large files from the original URL, storing them locally in the running image for the ingress object.
+By default, all but one are commented out.
+You may wish to add a few more, but _if this pod runs out of memory, remove some of them from the list!_

 > WARNING: If you decide to load files from the `CLASSPATH` instead, keep in mind that these files are bundled into the application Docker image, so avoid downloading too many of them or the size will be huge!